 MA in Global Development Economics

-This degree program is designed for those seeking rigorous training in economics supplemented by training in the related disciplines of politics, international relations, public health, and infrastructure and environment.
-The economics core of this program is identical to that required of students taking the MA in economics.
+This degree program is an intensive three-semester course of study designed for those seeking rigorous training in economics supplemented by training in the related disciplines of politics, international relations, public health, and infrastructure and environment.
+The economics core of this program is identical to that required of students taking the MA in Economics.
 In addition, the MA in Global Development Economics (MA GDE) includes a set of economics elective courses that focus on various aspects of development issues and the global economy.
-Candidates for the MA GDE will also join students from the MA in Global Development Policy (MA GDP) program in taking courses in Governance and Political Economy, International Public Health, Infrastructure and Environmental Planning, and a capstone seminar.
+Candidates for the MA GDE will also join students from the MA in Global Policy (MGP) program in taking courses in governance and political economy, international public health, infrastructure and environmental planning, and a capstone seminar.

 - Three core courses in global development policy